pulse2percept/pulse2percept/examples/implants/README.rst

 Implants
 ========

-Examples concerning the :mod:`pulse2percept.implants` module.
+Examples using the :mod:`pulse2percept.implants` module.